Green walls (those created using plants, not just green paint) are all the rage, and with good reason.

 Two or three shelves, one above the other, can help replicate the green wall effect and it’s easy to move your pot plants around to achieve the look you are after.

-Put tall plants on the top shelf and vines such as Devil’s Ivy (Pothos) below, letting the stems hang down, to achieve the maximum wall coverage.
+To achieve the maximum wall coverage, put tall plants on the floor and vines such as Devil’s Ivy (Pothos) up higher, letting the stems hang down,

 Grouping plants together helps create humidity around them, which is crucial for many tropical plants, while colourful orchids look even better framed by the leaves of deep green foliage plants such as the hardy Cast Iron Plant.